jwiegley/johnwiegley/drafts/quora.md

 A 20 year old watches the news, and he hears what’s being said; a 50 year old can watch the news, and hear the absence of the totalitarian regime that would be shutting down, had history been different.

-# How can you determine how spiritual a person is?

-Date: 2016-11-14

-Look at how they treat others.
-Do they complain about life, or appreciate what they have?
-Do they have time for you when you need it?
-What is most important to them?
-How do they react to things happening in the world?
-How do they respond to the boring, ordinary moments that life is full of, not just when things are exciting and eventful.
-If you look closely, you may find spirituality in places you’d never expect to find it.

 # Can Agda perform computations?
 How?